IvanRublev/PSOLib/README.md

 1. Making new calculator object that conforms to `PSOfitnessCalculating` protocol.
 2. Defining problem and set the fitness function calculator object.
-3. Evaluate fitness function for positions passed in for each particle.
+3. Evaluate fitness function for all positions passed in.

 ####Swift